merauluka/sendgrid-integration/README.md

 This module overrides default email sending behaviour and sending emails through SendGrid Transactional Email service instead.
-Emails are sent via a web service and does not function like SMTP therefore there are certain caveats with other email formating modules.
+Emails are sent via a web service and does not function like SMTP therefore there are certain caveats with other email formatting modules.
 Read below for details.

 Failures to send are re-queued for sending later.
 Queue of failed messages are run on a 60 minute interval.